Entry to Pre-school Pufflings Unit

 The home address is the address of the parents/carers and their child.
 This is assumed to be the address at which the child spends the majority of their time, even if he or she lives at a different address for some days of the week.
 If child benefit is received, the home address is taken to be the address of the parent who receives this benefit

 For a rented property to be considered as the child’s permanent home, a copy of the signed Tenancy Agreement should be submitted along with the application.
-The Tenancy Agreement should be for not less than 12 months duration and cover the date on which your child will be admitted to school (i.e. the first week of September 2019).
+The Tenancy Agreement should be for not less than 12 months duration and cover the date on which your child will be admitted to school (i.e., the first week of September 2020).

-Note that, the Admissions Committee will only take into account the child’s present address at the date of application when considering admissions.
+Note that, the Admissions Committee will only consider the child’s present address at the date of application when considering admissions.
 Applications cannot usually be based upon a forthcoming change of permanent address (please refer to Change of Address section below.)

-For all applications the Management may verify the address via the Electoral Register and may also require further evidence of proof of address.
-If a place is offered on the basis of an address that is subsequently found to be different from the child’s normal and permanent home address, then that place is liable to be withdrawn.
+For all applications, the Management may verify the address via the Electoral Register and may also require further evidence of proof of address.
+If a place is offered based on an address that is subsequently found to be different from the child’s normal and permanent home address, then that place is liable to be withdrawn.